OctoPrint/OctoPrint/CONTRIBUTING.md

 ### What should I include in a bug report?

-Always use the following template (you can remove what's within `[...]`, that's only provided here as some additional information for you), **even if only adding a "me too" to an existing ticket**:
+Always use the following template (please remove what's within `[...]`, that's only provided here as some additional information for you), **even if only adding a "me too" to an existing ticket**:

     #### What were you doing?

     [Please be as specific as possible here.
 The maintainers will need to reproduce your issue in order to fix it and that is not possible if they don't know what you did to get it to happen in the first place.

     If you encountered a problem with specific files of any sorts, make sure to also include a link to a file with which to reproduce the problem.]

     #### What did you expect to happen?